MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-enterprise-hardened-content.md

 ## Context and key design decisions

 As described in the [baseline architecture](azure-data-factory-on-azure-landing-zones-baseline.yml), Consoto operates a medallion lakehouse that supports their first data workloads for the financial department.
-Consoto has decided to adopt and harden this pattern to support the enterprise analytical data needs, extending it to deliver a data science capability and self-service functionality.
+Consoto has decided to harden this system and extend it to support the enterprise analytical data needs, providing a data science capability and self-service functionality.

 ### Key requirements
 - The Solution MUST be hardened to operate as an enterprise data and analytics platform and extended to support other corporate functions, while adhering to Consoto's data access policy requirements.